mleoking/PromptAppGPT/README.md

 ## 🙋 FAQs

+### Failed to fetch Error

+Check if you have acess to the internet and have set the OpenAI Key/OpenAI Api Proxy/OpenAI Gpt Model correctly.

 ### Web security error
 The browser security checks block PromptAppGPT's requests to openai api when it is lauched from the website.
 You can unblock PromptAppGPT website by following the steps below.